centreon/centreon-documentation/versioned_docs/version-22.10/upgrade/upgrade-from-20-10.md

 ### Update your customized Apache configuration

 This section only applies if you customized your Apache configuration.
-When upgrading your platform, the Apache configuration file is not upgraded automatically: the new configuration file brought by the rpm does not replace tha old file.
+When upgrading your platform, the Apache configuration file is not upgraded automatically: the new configuration file brought by the rpm does not replace the old file.
 You must copy the changes manually to your customized configuration file.

 Run a diff between the old and the new Apache configuration files: